relaystr/ndk/doc/usecases/broadcast.md

 Broadcast should be used when your use case has no broadcasting method. \
 Signing is done automatically, and you can specify a custom signer just for one broadcast. \
 By default, the inbox/outbox model is used for broadcasting looking at the event data (e.g. if it's a reply) you can also specify specific relays to broadcast to.

+## Local-first behavior

+NDK keeps delivery state for locally created events in the configured cache backend.

+That means:

+- an event may be visible locally before every relay accepts it
+- pending delivery can survive app restarts when the cache backend is persistent
+- retries can continue later when relays are reachable again
+- replaceable events only keep retrying the newest visible version

+With `MemCacheManager`, this state exists while the process is alive.
+With a persistent `CacheManager`, it also survives restarts.

+## Retry behavior

+Background delivery retries are not identical for every event.

+Current behavior includes:

+- replaceable events retry as latest-state-only delivery
+- ephemeral events are not kept for retry
+- some control-style events can use faster retry behavior
+- relay responses classified as permanent failure stop retry for that relay target
+- relay responses classified as transient failure remain retryable

+## Relay targeting

+Broadcast targeting can include more than author outbox relays.

+Depending on the event, NDK may target:

+- explicit relays
+- author write relays
+- inbox/read relays needed for replies and reactions

+Delivery targets are tracked separately from source provenance.